riyadhctg/parking_system/README.md

 # Parking System
-This parking system application takes input to generate parking slots and events.
+This parking system application takes input from a text file to generate parking slots and events.
 Parking events are then consumed by the application to park cars and motorcycles for an hourly fee.

 ## Assumptions
  - Max length of number plate of 20